open-telemetry/opentelemetry.io/content/en/docs/kubernetes/collector/components.md

 the data.

 There are different methods for authentication, but typically a service account is used.
 The service account also needs proper permissions to pull data from the Kubernetes API server (see below).
 If you're using the [OpenTelemetry Collector Helm chart](../../helm/collector/) you can use the [`clusterMetrics` preset](../../helm/collector/#cluster-metrics-preset) to get started.

-For node conditions, the receiver onlys collect `Ready` by default, but it can be configured to collect more.
+For node conditions, the receiver only collects `Ready` by default, but it can be configured to collect more.
 The receiver can also be configured to report a set of allocatable resources, such as `cpu` and `memory`: